In this post, we will be exploring how to increase your VA Rating for Plantar Fasciitis.

 ⏩ 20:55 What kind of Plantar Fasciitis treatments are available for you to do on your own?

 ⏩ 21:30 Request a referral from your primary care or VA doctor to see a Podiatrist.

 ⏩ 24:00 It’s important to note your foot pain may fluctuate over time

 Is Plantar Fasciitis a VA Disability?

-Yes, Plantar Fasciitis is a VA disability and can be rated at 0%, 10%, 20%, 30%, or 50%, depending upon unilateral (one foot) versus bilateral (both feet) and the severity of your symptoms.
+Yes, plantar fasciitis is a VA disability and can be rated at 10%, 20%, or 30%, depending upon unilateral (one foot) versus bilateral (both feet) and the severity of your symptoms.

 An important requirement for VA disability rating purposes is whether your foot condition is congenital or acquired.

-“Congenital” means a disease or physical abnormality that’s been present since birth whereas “Acquired” means a disease or physical abnormality that developed after birth.
+“Congenital” means a disease or physical abnormality present since birth, whereas “Acquired” means a disease or physical abnormality that developed after birth.

-Congenital Plantar Fasciitis is NOT compensable or pensionable unless you’re claiming “aggravation of a pre-service condition.”
+Congenital plantar fasciitis is NOT compensable or pensionable unless you claim “aggravation of a pre-service condition.”

 According to CFR 38, Part 3, §3.306 Aggravation of Preservice Disability, “A preexisting injury or disease will be considered to have been aggravated by active military, naval, or air service, where there is an increase in disability during such service, unless there is a specific finding that the increase in disability is due to the natural progress of the disease.”